 Everyone’s food intake requirements vary, and depend on a few different factors.
 Things like your age, sex, gender, height, what you do for work and your activity levels all play a part.

 “Your needs will also change depending on what you want to achieve,” says Keightley.
 “For instance, are you on a weight loss journey?
 Or do you want to gain muscle?”

-Protein is essentially the building block of the body, and is the main component of muscles, bones, skin, hair and nails.
+Protein is essentially the building block of the body.
+It’s the main component of muscles, bones, skin, hair and nails.
 It also provides our body with nutrients such as iron, zinc and B vitamins.
 Keightley says you can choose sources like eggs, chicken, fish, beef and lamb; or go for plant-based alternatives such as tofu, nuts and seeds.

 Carbs give your body energy, so you need to keep them on the menu, especially if you live an active lifestyle.
-Keightley recommends you aim for whole grain and high fibre sources like beans, brown rice, quinoa, lentils, oats and wholegrain bread.
+Keightley recommends you aim for wholegrain and high-fibre sources.
+Think beans, brown rice, quinoa, lentils, oats and wholegrain bread.

-Fruit is the perfect snack, because it contains fibre, which helps you feel more satisfied, aids digestion and gives you vitamin C to help strengthen your immunity.
+Fruit is the perfect snack.
+It contains fibre, which helps you feel more satisfied, aids digestion and gives you vitamin C to help strengthen your immunity.
 Aim for two pieces of fruit a day.
 And mix it up – there are so many great options in season right now.